SilkRose/Pony/stories/metal-magic/metal-magic.md

 They followed it until they found themselves yet again at a third sorting station with a pony that didn't look like they were related to the previous two.

-She was an orange unicorn with a white mane and a cutie mark of a line with a bunch of zig zags in it.
+She was an orange unicorn with a white mane and a cutie mark of a line with a bunch of zigzags in it.

 She spoke up, "Hello everypony, my name is Resistor.
 I use my magic like the previous two ponies you saw to sort the metal for the final time."

-Iron continued, "We didn't go over this in the demonstration, but copper and aluminum have different current carrying capabilities, or resistances."
+Iron continued, "We didn't go over this in the demonstration, but copper and aluminum have different current-carrying capabilities, or resistances [TECHNICALLY, RESISTANCES ARE ONLY ONE FACTOR IN DETERMINING THE CURRENT-CARRYING CAPACITY, NOT A SYNONYM FOR IT]."

 They all watched as Resistor sorted the metals using her magic.
-It was a similar plane of magic aura but this time she held each piece in it for a second before letting some fall through.
-The ones she kept hold of went onto the upper belt.
-While the ones let go went to the lower belt.
+It was a similar plane of magic aura, but this time she held each piece in it for a second before letting some fall through.
+The ones she kept hold of went onto the upper belt, [DEPENDENT CLAUSE] while the ones let go went to the lower belt.

-Resistor explained, "What I'm doing with my magic is catching each piece and measuring their resistance to determine if its copper or aluminum.
+Resistor explained, "What I'm doing with my magic is catching each piece and measuring its resistance to determine if it's copper or aluminum.
 Copper can carry more current, and it's heavier, so I use both of these traits to separate the metal."

 Everypony nodded.

-Iron lead them down down the conveyor belt one last time, bringing them to the final destination of the tour.
+Iron led them down the conveyor belt one last time, bringing them to the final destination of the tour.

-They were now at the far side of the building, and all of the split off belts arrive here at a giant opening in the wall.
+They were now at the far side of the building, and all of the split-off belts converged [AT ANY RATE, AT LEAST CHANGE TO "ARRIVED"] here at a giant opening in the wall.
 Each belt ended with its contents being dumped into a wooden box.
 Each one also had a wagon with various numbers of boxes on each.

 The belts were in the following order: aluminum, copper, non-metal waste, and ferrous metal.